SalehHindi/DC-Killer/README.md

 - Ngrok-client in order to make the program public facing.
 Can use alternative tunnel service or server.

 #### Status
 Currently the program has a nice frontend and a framework for how to display menu items and meals for Haverford, Bryn Mawr and specialty locations.
-The buttons aren't tied to any functions but are there just to demonstrate what will soon come.
+The buttons aren't tied to any functions but are there so that when I add food data to the database, functionality can commence immediately.

 To see the program as it currently stands click the following link.
 Works in mobile and web. http://298dfd26.ngrok.com/Haverford/

 #### Future Plans